 In the ‘quantitative easing’ introduced after the financial crash, approaching £400 billion of new money was created to increase liquidity in the banking sector (the Bank of England bought up bonds held by banks in exchange for ‘cash’) – but most of this didn’t get into the real economy, instead inflating asset prices and the value of commercial property.

-This time around, rather than buying back ‘second hand’ debt in the market and facing economic catastrophe, the Bank of England is lending to the Treasury directly – In the US, the Fed will be doing the same.
+This time around, rather than buying back ‘second hand’ debt in the market and facing economic catastrophe, the Bank of England will likely be lending to the Treasury directly – In the US, the Fed will be doing the same.
 Just like the years of the two world wars, particularly the first, the proportion of public debt to income national debt will rocket.

 Unlike the post-war years though, when a long period of prosperity, rising incomes and falling inequality meant the proportion of national debt fell, coronavirus, despite the massive government intervention, will almost certainly push economies into recession (maybe even depression) – with some City forecasts suggesting as much as an 8% fall in this year’s GDP, if the crisis continues into the summer.